 Safe childbirth, prenatal care, neonatal support, and maternal services across Syria, Greece, and Lebanon.

-Community trauma healing and mental health services for Syrians and refugees.
+Community trauma healing, psychosocial and mental health services for Syrians and refugees.

 SAMS delivers life-saving care across Syria, Lebanon, Jordan, Iraq, Gaza, Greece, and Ukraine.
 Your unrestricted support ensures clinics stay open, hospitals remain supplied, and families receive critical treatment every day.